GVR Report cover Intraoperative Imaging Market Size, Share & Trends Report

 Intraoperative Imaging Market Size & Trends

-The global intraoperative imaging market size was estimated at USD 3.44 billion in 2023 and is projected to grow at a compound annual growth rate (CAGR) of 6.70% from 2024 to 2030.
-The market growth can be attributed to an increase in the adoption of minimally invasive surgeries coupled with technological advancements.
+The global intraoperative imaging market size was valued at USD 3.67 billion in 2024 and is anticipated to grow at a CAGR of 6.8% from 2025 to 2030.
+The intraoperative imaging industry growth can be attributed to an increase in the adoption of minimally invasive surgeries coupled with technological advancements.
 In addition, the increasing prevalence of chronic disorders and the rise in the geriatric population are major factors contributing to the market growth.
 The global geriatric population has grown dramatically, putting them at risk for various disorders.
 According to the WHO, the proportion of people aged 60 years or over in the world will be 1 in 6 by 2030.

 The rising adoption of minimally invasive surgeries that rely heavily on imaging procedures for indirect visualization of the surgical field during the entire procedure is expected to drive market growth.
 However, market expansion may face obstacles such as the high cost of intraoperative imaging systems and an increasing demand for refurbished imaging systems during the forecast period.